 16. Spend time with your family

-Personal wellness as a remote worker is not just about you.
+Self care at work is not just about you.
 It’s about the people around you as well.
 Make time for your family members.
 Try and have at least one meal of the day with them.
-Your personal wellness is equally dependent on the relationships you keep.
+Your self care is equally dependent on the relationships you keep.
 Don’t forget the real people around you in the name of “connecting” with people who are away from you.
 Work is worship but family is a blessing.

 Your wellness and well-being are not only defined by how you work.
 They also include your lifestyle, the people you spend your time with, and the content you consume.
 All of this together contributes to your wellness.

-But, personal wellness as a remote worker does involve difficulties despite all the glorification it gets these days.
+But, self care at work does involve difficulties despite all the glorification it gets these days.